+For the easiest pulled pork, make it in the oven!
 This oven roasted pork shoulder recipe starts cooking at a high temperature to get that crispy bark that everyone loves, then slowly cooked until it melts away from the bone!

+I do not add BBQ sauce to this recipe, but be sure to put out plenty of different types for guests to help themselves.
 Toast some buns and bust out the pickles – you’ve got yourself a simple meal that tastes like hard work!

 Tools Needed for this Recipe:

 Generously rub down the meat with the rub on all sides.
 The meat should be coated completely.

-Depending on the size of your pork shoulder, roasting can take anywhere from 4-8 hours.
+How long does it take to cook a pork shoulder in the oven?
+Depending on the size of your pork shoulder, the cooking time will vary.
 This isn’t a quick recipe, so make sure you plan for plenty of time.

 This recipe prepares a 9 pound shoulder, so cut the cooking time in half if you have a smaller cut.
-A meat thermometer will greatly help with cooking time and temp!
+A meat thermometer will help with cooking time and temp!